 Ch Check Your Understanding 1.1 Fill Fill in the license status for each license scenario.
 (Answer Key in the back of the book.)
 License Scenario License Status 1.
-A licensee fails to renew their license within the two-year renewal cycle.
-2. A licensee elects not to provide real estate services to the public for a period of time.
-3. A licensee does not complete the required 14-hour CE.
+A licensee fails to renew their license within the two-year renewal cycle 2.
+A licensee who elects to not provide real estate services to the public for a period of time 3.
+A licensee who does not complete the required 14-hour CE